ArmantG/seesharp-theme/README.md

 # SeeSharp-theme

+#### New

+Solarized and Syntax Only themes added!

+### Description

-A colorful, vibrant syntax theme specifically for C# language.
+A colourful, vibrant syntax theme specifically for C# language.
 Pretty much just went with what I liked, what kept my eyes engaged and what made what I was doing look more interesting than it really was...

-This is my 1st attempt - so there may be some issues...
+I have created Dark, Grey, Blue, Solarized and Syntax only themes.
+(Still very much a work in progress)

 Any feedback would be greatly appreciated, good or bad, changes, anything.